A Lot or a Little?

 A "magic potion" is used to shrink Lucas.
 The exterminator smokes a cigar.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

 Guess what?
 It's not all about us!
 That's right, there are lots of other worlds out there humming along quite nicely without us, thank you very much.
-And with Oscar-nominated director John A. Davis (Jimmy Neutron: Boy Genius) and producer Tom Hanks to remind us of that.
+And Oscar-nominated director John A. Davis (Jimmy Neutron: Boy Genius) and producer Tom Hanks are here to remind us of that.